Frijol/climate-change/notes/energy/oil.md

 * Siting: water source is needed (if none nearby, a well may be drilled); land must be cleared and leveled; access roads may be built [Freudenrich]
 * Construction: a reserve pit (for waste rock cuttings and drilling mud) is dug and lined with plastic (to protect the environment).
 A rectangular pit "cellar" is dug around the drilling hole, for use as a workspace.
 A crew drills to an initial shallow depth; a rig is brought in to pump.
 The rig drills downward and sends mud upward through the outside of the drilling pipe until the depth of oil.
 [Freudenrich]
 * The rig is removed when oil is hit, and the well head is attached to the pump.
 An electric pump creates suction, drawing up the oil [Freudenrich]
+* "New enhanced recovery techniques have made it conceivable to retrieve 60 percent or even 80 percent of the oil from a field, where once the number was only 40 percent."
+[Naam, 41][Naam]
+* Extracting a barrel of fuel from oil sands can use a quarter to a third as much energy as is in the barrel [Naam, 41][Naam]
+* Oil shale contains kerogen but extracting/refining takes up to half of the energy it provides– EROI of 1 to 1.7 [Naam, 41][Naam]

 ### Climate change problems caused by oil extraction